wheresaddie/RouterWars/README.md

 RouterWars is a access point mod for people to leave messages via a wireless network lists.
 It's a custom firmware (based on OpenWRT) that sets up the access point to broadcast SSIDs.
 Each ID is a string that can be edited through a web interface to broadcast to anyone within range of the routers broadcast.
 When connecting to any of the SSIDs the access point sets up a captive portal to reroute any web page requests to the web interface.
 It can be used to leave anonymous messages to people within its range, warnings to activists or protesters in the area or even to troll your neighbors.

+This project was made possible by the support of Clinic for Open Source Arts (COSA) http://clinicopensourcearts.org/

 Setup Process
 =============